umbertoghio/expo-custom-updater/README.md

 * minRefreshSeconds (optional, default 300) Do not check for updates before minRefreshSeconds from the last check .
 A check for new version will not be done if user switch back to the app within 5 minutes
 * showDebugInConsole (optional, default false) Show what the library is doing in the console
+* showDebugAlerts (optional, default false) Show what the library is doing by opening alerts
 * beforeCheckCallback (optional) Callback function before the check, useful to show a loading / spinner screen
 * beforeDownloadCallback (optional) Callback function before fetching a new update, useful to show a loading screen with a message about a new version
 * afterCheckCallback (optional) Callback function after the check, useful to hide a loading screen if no updates are available (if an update is found the application is restarted).